In this section

 - Sweating

 Relentless vomiting can lead to significant dehydration.
-Signs of dehydration include thirst, exhaustion, decreased urination, paleness and listlessness.
-A child with any symptoms of dehydration should see a health care provider immediately.
+Signs of dehydration include thirst, much less urination, a dry mouth, and irritability or difficulty staying awake.
+A child with symptoms of dehydration should see a health care provider immediately.

 Who is at risk of developing this condition?